 The new edition of Media Under Dystopia 3.0: WASD displays artworks created by visual artists using the internet as a creative medium.
 Presenting tech-centered pieces that deconstruct our digital environment and culture and at the same time exploring the open metaverse as a place for creation within artistic practices.

 Microverse delves into the vibrational essence of the natural world.
 The instrument sounds without being touched, and the waves it emits are seen in space.
 Visitors can navigate this otherwise imperceptible reality thanks to a virtual reality experience.

-On this artwork the intersection of digital and cultural histories is explored through the research and reimagining of “card stunts” used in various historical contexts where individuals become only a pixel and are surrogate to the collective inertia.
+In this artwork, the intersection of digital and cultural histories is explored through the research and reimagining of “card stunts” used in various historical contexts where individuals become only a pixel and are surrogates to the collective inertia.

 New Extractivism explores the concept of a new form of extractivism in the stack behind contemporary technological systems creating a blueprint of a machine-like superstructure: a super allegory.

-By utilizing religious iconography from the artist’s upbringing and fusing it with contemporary queer imagery, viewers will witness an apparition which will protect and unite all who experience it.
+By utilizing religious iconography from the artist’s upbringing and fusing it with contemporary queer imagery, viewers will witness an apparition that will protect and unite all who experience it.

 Interfacing Actuality has taken the notion of interfaces as a point of entry for enacting a shift currently taking place in our reality, which is demonstrated by the phenomenon of the metaverse.
 This shift I have termed the prototyping of actuality.
 Interfacing actuality refers to the metaverse as the technical system by which the actual becomes an interface.

 A virtual twin of XRhub, the MUD Foundation XR Lab, and gallery space based in Little Haiti, Miami, Florida, US.